abstracta/jmeter-java-dsl/docs/motivation/README.md

 }
 ```

-In JMeter you would need a JMX file like [this](../../docs/motivation/sample.jmx), and even then, it wouldn't be as simple to do assertions on collected statistics as in provided example.
+In JMeter, you would need a JMX file like [this](../../docs/motivation/sample.jmx), and even then, it wouldn't be as simple to do assertions on collected statistics as in provided example.

 ### Gatling